usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-24-mvu-composition.markdown

 I do plan to continue working on this project, but I think this will be my last blog on it for a while.
 I need to spend some more time digging in to F# and MVU so that I can really understand it and find some interesting ways to use it, before I can share any more insights.

 In the meantime, go give us some listens and feel free to reach out in the comments below, on Twitter [@usecasepod](twitter.com/usecasepod), or [via email (usecasepod@gmail.com)](mailto:usecasepod@gmail.com).

+You can also find the full repository for this app [on our Github](https://github.com/usecasepod/commutr_v2), but keep in mind that this is going to be a living project, so what you see in this post today may not be reflected in the current version of the app.